Correlated Structural and Optical Characterization of Hexagonal Boron Nitride

 \subsection{Emitter Family Analysis}

-Analysis used to categorize emitter groups is based on previous work by \textit{Breitweiser et al., 2020}.
-In this paper, we plot a histogram of the intensity of each pixel in the selected region (as indicated by dashed ovals in Figures \ref{fig:PL-effects} and \ref{fig:PL-treatments}).
-Fits of the histogram determine the background level and each emitter group.
-We extract density and brightness parameters from the emitter groups.
-We select the number of distributions used based on the reduced chi squared value of the overall fit.
+The analysis used to categorize emitter groups is based on previous work by Breitweiser \textit{et al.}\cite{Breitweiser2020}.
+Briefly, we consider a histogram of the pixel intensity for selected regions of PL images (as indicated by dashed ovals in Figures \ref{fig:PL-effects} and \ref{fig:PL-treatments}).
+Fits of the histogram determine the background level and the properties of each emitter group.
+We select the number of emitter groups based on the reduced chi-squared value of the overall fit, and we extract density and brightness parameters from the emitter groups.